 Watch an animation of heart failure

 - Enlarging.
-When the heart chamber enlarges, it stretches more and can contract more strongly, so it pumps more blood.
+When your heart chamber enlarges, it stretches more and can contract more strongly, so it pumps more blood.
+With an enlarged heart, your body starts to retain fluid, your lungs get congested with fluid and your heart begins to beat irregularly.

 - Developing more muscle mass.
 The increase in muscle mass occurs because the contracting cells of the heart get bigger.
 This lets the heart pump more strongly, at least initially.